Eddie Murphy: Awards and nominations

 Murphy has received numerous accolades including a Emmy Award, a Grammy Award, a Golden Globe Award, and a Screen Actors Guild Award.
 He earned a nomination for the Academy Award for Best Supporting Actor his role in Dreamgirls (2006).
 He lost to Alan Arkin for his performance in Little Miss Sunshine (2006).
 For Murphy's role as Donkey in Shrek (2001), he won the Annie Award for Outstanding Achievement for Voice Acting in a Feature Production and was nominated for the BAFTA Award for Best Actor in a Supporting Role for the latter, which to date the only voice-over performance to ever be nominated in BAFTA's history.

-He has also received numerous honorary accolades including the Mark Twain Prize for American Humor in 2015, the Critics' Choice Award for Lifetime Achievement in 2019 and the Golden Globe Cecil B. DeMille Award in 2023.
+He has also received numerous honorary accolades including the Mark Twain Prize for American Humor in 2015, the Critics' Choice Award for Lifetime Achievement in 2019, the Golden Globe Cecil B. DeMille Award in 2023, and the 51st AFI Life Achievement Award in 2026.